tedunderwood/measureperspective/readme.md

 If you're interested in understanding the immediate sources of evidence for a particular figure in the article, I would start with [**/rplots**,](https://github.com/tedunderwood/measureperspective/tree/master/rplots) which contains the R scripts actually used for visualization.

 To reproduce the predictive modeling in the article, you will need word counts for volume parts.
-I store these in a folder called simply **data**, but the folder is a little large for a github repo, so I am instead providing a link that allows download: [**DataForMeasuredPerspective.zip**](https://www.dropbox.com/s/hs1wxyfqsddx4s4/DataForMeasuredPerspective.zip?dl=0).
-Right now that simply links to my Dropbox; I'll replace it with an archival version as we get closer to publication.
+I store these in a folder called simply **data**, but that folder is a little large for a github repo, so I am instead providing a link that allows download: [**DataForMeasuredPerspective.zip**](https://www.ideals.illinois.edu/handle/2142/99573).

 [rplots](https://github.com/tedunderwood/measureperspective/tree/master/rplots)
 -------------------